 Hoverboards are no doubt a fun ride and everyone, either a kid or an adult is well within his/her right to enjoy its ride, but safety is prior to the fun.
 Busy roads with massive traffic are not absolutely the right place to ride these fun scooters.
 So, for a safer fun experience, one must select an appropriate terrain.

 Some people take hoverboards for skateboards and think the same tricks will be gonna work with them too, like riding on ramps or running downstairs.
 These careless attitudes meet with losses then.
 So, if you want to ride on a road, choose the ones with very little traffic and ride on the sideways.
-Playing grounds, parking places, your neighborhoods are the best places to ride these scooters.
+Playing grounds, parking places, and your neighborhoods are the best places to ride these scooters.
 Choosing a safe place will save you from anti-life risks.

 Practice Before Landing On the Road:

 It would be very dangerous to jump on the board.
-Practice mounting on the scooter with one foot on the footpad and on on the pavement.
-However, figuring out how to step on the scooter with one foot on the board and other on the ground, in turn, is trickier than it shows up from the outset, however with adequate practice, it will turn out to be easier.
+Practice mounting on the scooter with one foot on the footpad and on the pavement.
+However, figuring out how to step on the scooter with one foot on the board and the other on the ground, in turn, is trickier than it shows up from the outset, however with adequate practice, it will turn out to be easier.
 Here are some tips for beginners to follow for a balanced ride